 - Schedule all meetings, consultations etc. digitally.

 - Employees who are in a risk group (as explained by RIVM) can, in principle, carry out their normal work as long as their medical situation is stable.
-For more information, see Points for attention regarding vulnerable employees (in Dutch).
+For more information, see Points for attention regarding vulnerable employees.
 In these situations as well, an employee’s options for deployment in the workplace must be assessed on an individual basis, and may need to be tailored to the individual situation.
 A company doctor must be readily available to answer questions and assess the risks, followed by an advisory opinion presented to the employer on deployment in the workplace and the possible need for work adjustments.

 - For information for pregnant employees, see Pregnancy and COVID-19 and the annex to the COVID-19 guidelines (in Dutch) on Pregnancy, (work) and COVID-19.

 Face masks that cover the mouth and nose

 The wearing of face masks that cover the mouth and nose is not recommended in childcare or in primary education, special primary education and special education.

 - In the older classes (groups 7 and 8) in primary education, the teacher may consider wearing a face mask that covers the mouth and nose or a face shield while in the classroom.
 This consideration can also be made by out-of-school childcare staff working with children in the same age group.